fletchjp/MERG-Arduino-OpenLCB/OlcbBasicNode/README.md

 ## Modifications

-None yet.
-I need to add information about how to configure a DUE.
+I have added code to configure for a DUE.